Dr. Charles R. Sachatello, a retired physician, announced that he has published his revised and updated version of his Liver-Brain-Theory online.

-Dr. Charles R. Sachatello, a retired physician, announced that he has published his revised and updated version of his Liver-Brain-Theory online.

-Dr. Charles R. Sachatello, a retired physician, announced today that he has published the single most comprehensive theory ever developed attempting to identify the inciting cause(s) and the reasons for the progressive course of neurodegenerative diseases, namely Alzheimer’s, Amyotrophic Lateral Sclerosis (ALS), Primary Dementias, (Non-Vascular Senile Dementias), Parkinson’s and age related macular degeneration and any or all other forms of degenerative brain diseases currently without an established proximate cause
+Dr. Sachatello believes this is the single most comprehensive theory ever developed attempting to identify the inciting cause(s) and the reasons for the progressive course of neurodegenerative brain diseases, namely Alzheimer’s, Amyotrophic Lateral Sclerosis (ALS), Primary Dementia, (Non-Vascular Senile Dementias), Parkinson’s, Multiple Sclerosis and Age Related Macular Degeneration and any or all other forms of degenerative brain diseases currently without an established proximate cause

-This multi year effort prompted Sachatello to propose that most forms of degenerative brain diseases cited previously have a common cause: Neurotoxins generated in each patient’s own liver.
+This multi year effort prompted Sachatello to propose that the degenerative brain diseases cited above have a common cause: “Neurotoxins generated in each patient’s own liver: Hepatic Generated Neurotoxins.”

-The great majority of these incompletely metabolized substrates are innocuous.
+The great majority of these incompletely metabolized protein substrates are innocuous.
 Others could well have varying degrees of neurotoxicity.
-Specific neurotoxins will vary in the strength of their neurotoxicity, the quantity produced, their chemical composition, and spatial configuration and structure accounting for the variety of different clinical manifestations characteristic of the variety of Neurodegenerative Brain Diseases referenced above.
+Specific neurotoxins will vary in the strength of their neurotoxicity, the quantity produced, their chemical composition, spatial configuration and structure accounting for the variety of different clinical manifestations characteristic of the variety of Neurodegenerative Brain Diseases referenced above.

 Sachatello is acutely aware of the heretical nature of many of these currently preposterous ideas to the point that many can justifiably question his sanity.
 Nevertheless the basic premise of the Liver-Brain-Theory is easily testable.

 A liver transplant will not be able to restore previously lost muscle strength or strengthen atrophied muscles in an ALS patient.
-A liver replacement should have minimal effect in altering the extent of memory loss in Alzheimer’s and Primary Dementia because of the extended prodromal course of degenerative brain diseases.
+A liver replacement should have minimal effect in altering the extent of memory loss in Alzheimer’s and Primary Dementia because of the extended prodromal course of these degenerative brain diseases.

 If only a single patient with ALS is confirmed to have documented cessation of additional muscle loss following a liver transplant, the basic premise of the Liver-Brain-Theory will have been validated: “Hepatic generated neurotoxins are the proximate cause(s) of ALS”.

-Confirmation of this theory should encourage others to concentrate on isolating and identifying the exact chemical composition and structural configuration of these hepatic generated neurotoxin(s).
+Confirmation of this theory should encourage others to concentrate on isolating and identifying the exact chemical composition and structural configuration of these specific hepatic generated neurotoxin(s).

 This theory also predicts that it should be relatively easy to synthesize protein blocking or neutralizing agents which will be able to minimize or eliminate the neurotoxic effects of hepatic generated neurotoxins without the necessity of a liver replacement in the near future.

 "January 5, 2016